Therp/manufacture/mrp_lot_expiry_date/README.rst

 This module extends the functionality of mrp:

-  * Compute expiration date of mrp lot based on scheduled date
+  * Compute expiration date of mrp lot based on planned production date

 **Table of contents**